 Our meetings are announced and the minutes put up on the website.

-We have now started SHADA International (www.SHADAInternational.com) featuring the pioneers in sex and disability around the world, inviting other professionals to join, encouraging local groups to form and listing all the members and what they do.
+We started SHADA International (www.SHADAInternational.com) featuring the pioneers in sex and disability around the world, inviting other professionals to join, encouraging local groups to form and listing all the members and what they do.
+Sadly this did not take on so we stopped inviting new people but you can read interesting things already there.

 SHADA ran a conference with the Royal Society of Medicine on 13th November 2009 called Disability: Sex, Relationships and Pleasure.
 This was a great success and reported in two pages in The Times.